Clipper Circuits

 DUAL (COMBINATION) DIODE CLIPPER

-The type of clipper combines a parallel negative clipper with negative bias (D1 and B2) and a parallel positive bias (D1 and B1).
-Hence the combination of a biased positive clipper and a biased negative clipper is called combination or dual diode clipper.
-Such a clipper circuit can clip at both two in dependent levels depending upon the bias voltages.
-Fig 9(a) show the circuit of a dual (combination) clipper.
+The type of clipper combines a parallel negative clipper with a negative bias (D1 and B2) and a parallel positive bias (D1 and B1).
+Hence the combination of a biased positive clipper and a biased negative clipper is called a combination or dual diode clipper.
+Such a clipper circuit can clip at both two dependent levels depending upon the bias voltages.
+Fig 9(a) shows the circuit of a dual (combination) clipper.

 Dual Diode Clipper